 My name is Stewart Johnson.
-I live in Melbourne, Australia with my wonderful wife and children.
+I live in Melbourne, Australia.

 I am a husband, father, son and brother.
 I enjoy building things with my hands.
 I’m an engineering nerd, and software developer.
 I have played french horn, guitar and bass, all in bands and orchestras.
 I’m in a beard phase at the moment.